-Appeals boards may select the best platform based on their needs, priorities, security, and ease for the user.
-With the use of any remote hearing platform, however, technological issues may occur.
-Appeals boards should have a plan to deal with interruptions caused by technological issues.
 Appeals board clerks should monitor and inform participants of any interruptions; the appeals board chair should call a recess until the problem is resolved.

 If it cannot be resolved, the parties may stipulate to continuing or recessing the hearing, and the appeals board may decide whether to accept the stipulation, recess, or continue the hearing in accordance with Rule 323.
 Furthermore, training for appeals board staff, appeals board members, and all participants is essential and should occur on a regular basis and be instituted as a core part of a county's remote hearing program.